replicatedhq/kubeflare/docs/docs/api/wafrules.md

 For more information on this type, see the [Cloudflare documentation](https://api.cloudflare.com/#waf-rules-edit-rule).

-The following attributes are supported in the `rule` or `rules` object:
+The following attributes are supported in the `rules` object:

 | Name | Type | Description |
 |------|------|-------------|